flutter-webrtc/callkeep/README.md

 Callkeep acts as an intermediate between your call system (RTC, VOIP...) and the user, offering a native calling interface for handling your app calls.

-This allows you (for example) to answer calls when your device is locked even if your app is killed.
+This allows you (for example) to answer calls when your device is locked even if your app is terminated.

 ## Initial setup